amd/ZenDNN-tensorflow-plugin/tensorflow_plugin/tools/pip_package/DESCRIPTION.md

 This powerful upgrade continues to redefine deep learning performance on AMD EPYC™ CPUs, combining relentless optimization, innovative features, and industry-leading support for modern workloads.

-zentf 5.0 takes deep learning to new heights with significant enhancements for bfloat16 performance and expanded support for cutting-edge models like Llama 3.1 and 3.2, Microsoft Phi, amongst others.

-Under the hood, zentf introduces robust improvements in kernel performance and efficiency.
-The zentf plugin leverages microkernels and operators from the ZenDNN 5.0 library.
-Notable updates to the ZenDNN library include enhancements to BFloat16 and related fusions to better leverage the EPYC microarchitecture and cache hierarchy.
-The zentf 5.0 plugin-in has been specifically optimized to accelerate the performance of generative LLM models on EPYC.
-Some of these enhancements are additive in nature -- for e.g., optimized attention or positional embedding operators.
-The zentf plugin also includes custom pattern matching passes to select the fusions that maximize throughput and minimize latency.
+zentf 5.0 includes enhancements for bfloat16 performance, primarily by leveraging microkernels and operators from the ZenDNN 5.0 library.
+These operators are designed to better leverage the EPYC microarchitecture and cache hierarchy.

-The zentf 5.0 plugs seamlessly with TensorFlow version 2.17, offering a high-performance experience for deep learning on AMD EPYC™ platforms.
+The zentf 5.0 plugin works seamlessly with TensorFlow versions 2.17 and 2.16, offering a high-performance experience for deep learning on AMD EPYC™ platforms.

 ## Support